A criterion for an abelian variety to be non-simple: Examples

 In fact, denote by $\Gamma$ the fundamental group of $\mathbb{P}^1$ with $t$ points removed.
 Choose a set of generators $\alpha_1, \dots, \alpha_t$ of $\Gamma$ satisfying $\alpha_1 \cdots \alpha_t = 1$.
 Then a generating vector induces an exact sequence

 and the normal subgroup $\Gamma'$ of $\Gamma$ defines the Galois covering $\pi: X \to \mathbb{P}^1$.

-In \cite{brr} there is an algorithm to compute a symplectic basis of $H_1(X,\mathbb{Z})$ together with the induced action of $K$ on this basis, given a generating vector for the action (under the assumption of having $\mathbb{P}^1$ as total quotient).
-This basis reflects the action.
-Finally, the basis is turned into a symplectic basis by the Frobenius algorithm, giving in this way a symplectic representation for the group $K$.
+Moreover, in \cite{brr} there is an algorithm to compute a symplectic basis of $H_1(X,\mathbb{Z})$ together with the induced action of $K$ on this basis, given a generating vector for the action (under the assumption of having $\mathbb{P}^1$ as total quotient).
+The algorithm starts by finding a basis that reflects the action, which is turned into a symplectic basis by the Frobenius algorithm, giving in this way a symplectic representation for the group $K$.
 This algorithm is implemented in a computer program, which is available at http://www.geometry.uchile.cl.

 For the group studied in this subsection we have that the tuple $(r^3,r^4,r^5s,s)$ is a generating vector for the signature $(0;4,3,2,2)$.
 By the Riemann-Hurwitz formula, the corresponding curve is of genus 6.
 Therefore there is a one-dimensional family of Jacobians with the action of $G$ coming from its action on the corresponding Riemann surface.
+The parameter of this family comes from the fact that the covering ramifies over four points on $\mathbb{P}^1$, therefore fixing three of them and allowing one to move we obtain the family.

 Using the method described in \cite{brr} we compute the corresponding symplectic representation of $G$, and we compute the Riemann matrices in $\cH_6$ fixed by this action.
 We obtain a $3-$dimensional family $\mathcal{G}$ of principally polarized abelian varieties of dimension $6$ with Riemann matrices